pexavc/Bitsy/README.md

 ### Bypassing Walls

-> May be used in the future, but implementation is in place

 Sometimes there are dialog boxes or overlays that could block a stream from loading.

 Systems have been put in place to setup a [basic automation routine](https://github.com/pexavc/Bitsy/blob/main/Shared/Views/WebView/WebView.Coordinator.swift#L87-L93) to click through these until a stream can be found.